OpenSwitchNOS/openswitch-ops-classifierd/src/acl/access_list_design.md

 ```

 ### CLI/UI/Management interface
-Creates ACLs and ACEs, and applies the ACLs to ports.
-Interacts with the ACL,
+Creates ACLs and ACEs, and applies the ACLs to ports and LAGs.
-ACL\_Entry and Port tables in the database.
+Interacts with the ACL, ACL\_Entry and Port tables in the database.

 ### CoPP
 ACLs will utilize Control Plane Policing (CoPP) within the OpenNSL plugin to